texta-tk/texta-tk.github.io/source/terminology.rst

 TTK automatically splits the training data into training and testing data (by default 80-20) and applies grid search combined with k-fold cross-validation to identify best hyperparameters.
 An SVM model is also used for feature selection to remove unimportant features from the model making it smaller.
 For features, both word-based and character-based n-grams are used.
+Read more about it :ref:`here <tagger>`.

+.. _tagger_group_concept:

+Tagger Group
+****************

+Tagger Group is an extension to TTK’s binary taggers to support monolingual multi-label classification.
+As its name suggests, Tagger Groups incorporate multiple (binary) taggers, which are executed in parallel to produce a list of tags to the user.
+Tagger Group has been successfully tested with over 6000 binary models and prediction times are usually less than 1 second.
+To achieve this, TTK has employed a hybrid approach for multi-label tagging, which uses unsupervised machine learning (document vectors) to limit the number of binary models used for prediction.
+In such a scenario, the input document is compared to training data to determine the most probable models to produce valid tags.
 Read more about it :ref:`here <tagger_group>`.

 .. _task: